Rebuild Facial Bone

 Bone deterioration, also known as bone resorption, is a common and natural occurrence in the jaw bone if a tooth or multiple teeth have been lost and not properly replaced or treated over an extended length of time.
 When bone resorption occurs, it can cause difficulties when exploring implant-based restorative treatments.
 In order for dental implants to be successful, there must be enough jaw bone to support it.
 Luckily, we offer a variety of bone grafting treatments at Balaci Oral and Facial Surgery to help more patients qualify for dental implants and rebuild areas of lost jaw bone.

 If you have been missing one or more teeth for some time, your jaw bone has likely deteriorated in that area.
-Contact our oral surgery office in Lebanon, PA, for a consultation with Dr. Balaci, Dr. Forbes, or Dr. Alwakeel.
+Contact our oral surgery office in Lebanon, PA, for a consultation with Dr. Balaci or Dr. Forbes.
 We will evaluate your jaw bone and oral health goals and determine which type of bone grafting procedure is right for you.

 Types of Bone Grafts

 There are many different bone grafting procedures that may be performed, and the treatment you receive will depend on the location and surface area of the needed bone graft in your mouth.
 The material used to place the bone graft may be your own bone taken from the back of the mouth around the third molar in the upper or lower jaw, the chin, the hip, or the tibia.

 If utilizing your own bone is not possible, you may receive a mineral bone substitute or obtain bone from a tissue bank.
 Our surgical team will examine each unique case to determine which option will optimize the long-term health of the mouth.